 Book I in the Chicken Ranch Series

 Disowned and cast out of his home, eighteen year old Declan Mayo turns to the only thing he can think of to help him get back on his feet.
-Working at Chicken Ranch, a rural brothel that caters to women and gay men, seems like the perfect solution.
+Working at Chicken Ranch, a rural brothel that caters to gay men, seems like the perfect solution.
 He isn’t about to let a lack of sexual experience stop him from taking what he sees as his only way off the streets.

 Falling in love with one of his clients wasn’t in the game plan, but Declan can’t seem to help himself.
 Killian Hamilton is sweet and kind, with a stutter Declan can’t help but find adorable.
 Surely, if anyone could overlook Declan’s choice of employment, it would be a kindhearted man like Killian.